Controversial auction reignites Nazi memorabilia debate in Germany | DW | 20.11.2019

-Adolf Hitler's hat and Eva Braun's dress have gone under the hammer, prompting criticim from historians and Jewish leaders: Do the sales of Nazi relics promote right-wing propaganda or do they provide historical insight?
+Adolf Hitler's hat and Eva Braun's dress have gone under the hammer, prompting criticism from historians and Jewish leaders: Do sales of Nazi relics promote right-wing propaganda or do they provide historical insight?

 Wander around any of Berlin's famous flea markets and it's more than likely that at some point you'll discover a Nazi relic: a postcard perhaps, or a teacup bearing the insignia.
 Small reminders of the country's darkest days are anything but hidden in Germany.